-The LightCharge is the cheapest option here, although it often gets mixed reviews in terms of reliability.
-We recommend having a look into this product before making a purchase.
+The LightCharge II is one of the cheapest options here, although it often gets mixed reviews in terms of reliability.
+I recommend having a look into this product before making a purchase.

 Pros: The price is right.
 Charges many devices.
 Super simple and lightweight.

 Cons: You cannot charge devices post-ride (no battery).
 Vulnerable to theft if left on the street with your bike.

 Introduced to consumers at the 2012 Eurobike tradeshow, this bright dynamo light incorporates a handlebar switch and USB plug to charge and ride.
 It is a fantastic, integrated design, however unfortunately has mixed reviews on it’s reliability.

 Pros: A super bright dynamo light with a really broad beam.
 It features a neat cable and remote switch.
 Charges most devices.
 Cache battery allows you to not loose charge when you’ve stopped momentarily.
 Relatively theft proof given it’s bolt on mounting.

 Cons: You cannot charge devices post-ride (no battery).